awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-containerproperties.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Memory`  <a name="cfn-batch-jobdefinition-containerproperties-memory"></a>
-This parameter is deprecated and not supported for jobs run on Fargate resources, use `ResourceRequirement`\.
-For jobs run on EC2 resources can specify the memory requirement using the `ResourceRequirement` structure\.
-The hard limit \(in MiB\) of memory to present to the container\.
-If your container attempts to exceed the memory specified here, the container is killed\.
+This parameter indicates the memory hard limit \(in MiB\) for a container\.
+If your container attempts to exceed the specified number, it is terminated\.
+You must specify at least 4 MiB of memory for a job using this parameter\.
+The memory hard limit can be specified in several places\.
+It must be specified for each node at least once\.
 This parameter maps to `Memory` in the [Create a container](https://docs.docker.com/engine/api/v1.23/#create-a-container) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.23/) and the `--memory` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
-You must specify at least 4 MiB of memory for a job\.
-This is required but can be specified in several places; it must be specified for each node at least once\.
+This parameter is supported on EC2 resources but isn't supported on Fargate resources\.
+For Fargate resources, you should specify the memory requirement using `resourceRequirement`\.
+You can do this for EC2 resources\.
 If you're trying to maximize your resource utilization by providing your jobs as much memory as possible for a particular instance type, see [Memory Management](https://docs.aws.amazon.com/batch/latest/userguide/memory-management.html) in the *AWS Batch User Guide*\.
 *Required*: No
 *Type*: Integer